 In determining the amount of damages to be awarded in any defamation proceedings, a court must ensure that there is an appropriate and rational relationship between the harm sustained by the applicant and the amount of damages awarded [Defamation Act 2005 (SA) s 32].

-In Carson v John Fairfax & Sons Ltd (1992) 178 CLR 44, Brennan J said:
+In Carson v John Fairfax & Sons Ltd (1992) 178 CLR 44; HCA 31, Brennan J said:

 The principal remedy for a person who has been defamed is damages.
 The court awards money as compensation for the harm done to a person's reputation and injury to her or his feelings.

 An injunction is an effective remedy as it is a court order preventing a specific act of defamation, for example, the publication of a particular article in a newspaper or particular story in a television program.
-Injunctions are rarely granted in defamation actions, unless it is clear that the statement is defamatory and that the defendant does not intend to plead a defence.
+Injunctions are rarely granted in defamation actions, unless it is clear that the statement is defamatory and that the respondent does not intend to plead a defence.
 It may be used to prevent an intended defamation or where there is a real danger that a person will repeat a defamation already published.

 Other remedies that may be applicable as an alternative to defamation include an action for injurious falsehood.
 In this situation, the injured person or corporation will have suffered a monetary loss as a result of a false statement made in an attempt to cause loss and without any lawful justification.
-An action in injurious falsehood requires a finding of the court either that the defendant intended to cause harm or that the harm was the natural and probable result of a false and malicious statement.
+An action in injurious falsehood requires a finding of the court either that the respondent intended to cause harm or that the harm was the natural and probable result of a false and malicious statement.